sgwilym/deno-ws-bug-repro/README.md

 websocket message, logs the size.
 When the Websocket connection is closed, it logs the total amount of bytes received.

+**Deno sends the wrong number of messages from versions 1.27.0 - 1.29.2.**

 When run locally, each script logs the following:

 client.ts: